 The recommendations proposed in The Macpherson Report appear to have failed adequately to address the issues of racism in the police

 Over 20 years have elapsed since the Macpherson report, which found that the Metropolitan Police was institutionally racist.
 Despite claims in July 2019 by Cressida Dick, the Commissioner of the Metropolitan Police Service, that her force is no longer institutionally racist, the evidence suggests otherwise.
 Action is urgently needed to eradicate the violence and discrimination committed by our police forces against black and other minority communities across the UK.
 Nobody should be subjected to excessive force (especially because of the colour of their skin) at the hands of the police, the very institution that is there to protect and serve.

-First weeked of June 2020, thousands of people marched of al colours, ethniccites and nationalitesm young and older in cities across the UK came out in solidarity with protesters in the United States, this was following the death of George Floyd.
+First weekend of June 2020, thousands of people marched of all colours, ethnicities and nationalisms young and older in cities across the UK came out in solidarity with protesters in the United States, this was following the death of George Floyd.
 Floyd, who was killed after being arrested by police outside a shop in Minneapolis, Minnesota.

-There were been peaceful protests accross UK in recognition of similar types of mistreatment of black and other minorities, at the hands of the police in the UK.
+There were been peaceful protests across UK in recognition of similar types of mistreatment of black and other minorities, at the hands of the police in the UK.